Markdown Tutorial

 <http://example.com/>

 . - you can specify an optional title, enclosed in double quotes, single quotes, or parentheses.
 It is a reminder of yourself what the website is about.
+Also when you hover your cursor above the link, the title will show.

 The implicit link name shortcut allows you to omit the name of the link, in which case the link text itself is used as the name.
 Just use an empty set of square brackets — e.g., to link the word “Google” to the google.com web site, you could simply write: